Jentcold/Jentcold/README.md

 - 🤔 I’m looking for help with discord.py module
 - 💬 Ask me about anything really
 - 📫 How to reach me: @Jentcold on discord
-- ⚡ Fun fact: google what Jent means 😈
+- ⚡ Fun fact: I like football ⚽